neilsambhu/carla-race/timeline/README.md

 5/25/2024 11:18 PM: at distance threshold 0.3, car stops moving at 52nd lap.
 TODO: (1) distance threshold 0.2; (2) stopping condition
 is history threshold.
+5/26/2024 11:04 PM: no history lookup for distance threshold 0.2 through 686 laps.
+There is no report for what happened at the 687th lap.